Freddie is a very bright and social child, so why have we chosen home education?

 We have added cork tiles to the wall for when we do a topic.
 This months topic is Mauritius as we are going there in three weeks time.
 There are also motivational posters on the wall.

 We have some cubed furniture which has all of his work books in.
-Plus educational toys (scrabble, Brainbox, Osmo, build you own solar powered car, plus science games.).
+Plus educational board games (scrabble, Brainbox, Osmo, build you own solar powered car, plus science games.).
 Check out my recent post on how to set up your homeschool room.

 Update – 4 months in to UK home education